 However, a quick search online shows that the product is currently unavailable.
 Other reports say the product has been rebranded into Glad ovenware.

 Things to remember before microwaving Gladware containers:

-Before using Gladware containers to reheat food in the microwave, make sure to read the manufacturer’s guidelines and follow through.
+Before using Gladware food storage containers to reheat food in the microwave, make sure to read the manufacturer’s guidelines and follow through.

 Here are some other helpful reminders:

 - Gladware containers are BPA-free, making them safe for food storage and the microwave.

 - Before putting a Gladware container in the microwave, lift a corner of the lid to allow built-up steam to escape.
 If you don’t do this, the container could melt or burst due to the pressure from the heat.